English Online Dictionary. What means dare? What does dare mean?

 - Colloquially, "dare not" can be contracted to "daren't".
 According to the Cambridge Grammar of the English Language, "daren’t" is used occasionally in ordinary past time contexts (Kim daren’t tell them so I had to do it myself).

-- Rare regional forms dassn't and dasn't also exists in the present tense and archaic forms dursn't and durstn't in the past tense.
+- Rare regional forms dassn't and dasn't also exist in the present tense, and archaic forms dursn't and durstn't in the past tense.

 - The expression dare say, used almost exclusively in the first-person singular and in the present tense, means "think probable".
 It is also spelt daresay.

 - Historically, the simple past of dare was durst.
-In the 1830s, it was overtaken by dared, which has been markedly more common ever since.
+In the first half of the 19th century it was overtaken by dared, which has been markedly more common ever since.

 Derived terms